Speaker of the House of Commons (United Kingdom): Deputies

 The speaker is helped by three deputies elected by the House (addressed Mr/Madam Deputy Speaker).
-The most senior has an alternate style Chairman of Ways and Means; the title derives from the defunct Ways and Means Committee which could amend and expedite bills to tax.
+The most senior has an alternative style Chairman of Ways and Means; the title derives from the defunct Ways and Means Committee which could amend and expedite bills to tax.
 The others can be called the second or third deputy speakers but are formally in the House named the First and Second Deputy Chairmen of Ways and Means (this resembles the "Junior Lords of the Treasury" being the government chief whips).
 Typically the speaker presides for three hours each day; otherwise a deputy takes the Chair.
 During the annual Budget, which the Chancellor of the Exchequer reads out in outline, the Chairman of Ways and Means presides.

 The speaker never presides over the Committee of the Whole House, which consists of all the members, but operates under more flexible rules of debate.
 This device was used so that members could debate independently of the speaker, who they suspected acted as an agent or spy of the monarch.
 Now the procedure is invoked to have a less procedurally strict debate.

 Deputies have the same powers as the speaker when presiding and in deadlock are bound by constitutional precedent to follow Speaker Denison's rule.
 They do not take part in partisan politics and remain completely impartial in the House.
 They are entitled to take a full part in constituency politics including raising of questions, often written, of ministers.
 In general elections, they stand as party politicians.

 Precedence, salary, residence and privileges

 The speaker is one of the highest-ranking officials in the United Kingdom.
 By an Order in Council issued in 1919, the speaker ranks in the order of precedence above all non-royal individuals except the Prime Minister, the Lord Chancellor, and the Lord President of the Council.
-In England and Wales, he also ranks below the two archbishops of the Church of England, in Scotland, he also ranks below the Moderator of the General Assembly of the Church of Scotland, and in Northern Ireland, he also ranks below the Church of Ireland and Roman Catholic archbishops of Armagh, and the Moderator of the General Assembly of the Presbyterian Church.
+In England and Wales, he also ranks below the two archbishops of the Church of England; in Scotland, he also ranks below the Moderator of the General Assembly of the Church of Scotland; and in Northern Ireland, he also ranks below the Church of Ireland and Roman Catholic archbishops of Armagh, and the Moderator of the General Assembly of the Presbyterian Church.